 The UPC offers a flexible language regime.
-The language of the proceedings in the Central Division will be the language in which the UP was granted (regardless of whether the case is heard in Paris or Munich).
+The language of the proceedings in the Central Division is the language in which the UP was granted (regardless of whether the case is heard in Paris, Munich or Milan).
 For proceedings in the Local and Regional Divisions, the official language of the participating state or the designated regional language will apply.
-However, the Local or Regional Division may designate the language of the patent or an EPO language (e.g. the language of the so-called Nordic-Baltic Regional Division mentioned above will be English), or the parties can request that the case be heard in the language of the patent.
+However, the Local or Regional Division may designate the language of the patent or an EPO language (e.g. the language of the so-called Nordic-Baltic Regional Division mentioned above is English), or the parties can request that the case be heard in the language of the patent.